Shopify/mybench/_sources/writing-a-benchmark.rst.txt

   will be called by multiple workers (and thus goroutines) and must be thread-safe.
-* ``Config()``: this returns a |mybench.WorkloadConfig|_ which configures parameters such as the percentage events allocated to this workload (via ``WorkloadScale``), the database config (via ``DatabaseConfig``), the name of the workload (via ``Name``), and more.
+* ``Config()``: this returns a |mybench.WorkloadConfig|_ which configures parameters such as the percentage of events allocated to this workload (via ``WorkloadScale``), the database config (via ``DatabaseConfig``), the name of the workload (via ``Name``), and more.
 * ``NewContextData()``: this returns a new context data object of an arbitrary